 No amount of outbound sales activity will reverse this dynamic — it’s here to stay.

-How a Content Marketing Funnel Leads to Warm Sales Conversations
+How Content Marketing Funnels Drive Warm Sales Conversations

 A content marketing funnel drives value by creating a large evergreen footprint for your business.
 Linked multi-step content paths “lead with value” and warm up targeted prospects.
 Digital content allows you to uncover needs, articulate value and explore solutions similar to how an expert sales team would.
 The resulting sales conversations tend to be much higher quality.